Skip to main content

 ToolDescription

-Application inspectionCheck PHP and Laravel versions, installed packages, configuration, and environment variables
+Application inspectionCheck PHP and Laravel versions, installed packages, and configuration and environment variables

-Database toolsInspect the schema, run read-only queries, and understand your data structure
+Database toolsInspect schema, run read-only queries, and understand data structures

-Artisan commandsExplore available Artisan commands and their arguments so agents can propose and run the right command
+Artisan commandsExplore available Artisan commands and their arguments.
+The agent can suggest and run the right command

-Log analysisRead and analyze application log files to assist with debugging
+Log analysisRead and analyze application log files to help with debugging

 Browser logsAccess browser console logs and errors when using Laravel’s frontend tooling

-Tinker integrationExecute PHP code within your application context via Laravel Tinker to verify behavior
+Tinker integrationExecute PHP code within the application context via Laravel Tinker to verify behavior

-Documentation searchSearch Laravel ecosystem documentation matched to your installed package versions
+Documentation searchSearch Laravel ecosystem documentation matching the versions of installed packages

 AI guidelines

-Boost’s AI guidelines are a curated set of coding conventions designed for the Laravel ecosystem.
-They tell agents how to write idiomatic Laravel code, follow framework conventions, and avoid common pitfalls.
-Guidelines are automatically composed based on the versions of packages you have installed.
-Supported packages include:
+Boost’s AI guidelines are a set of coding conventions designed for the Laravel ecosystem.
+They teach the agent how to write idiomatic Laravel code, framework conventions, and how to avoid common pitfalls.
+The guidelines are automatically combined based on the versions of packages you have installed.
+Examples of supported packages:

 • Livewire (2.x, 3.x, 4.x)